 Instructions

-- First, start by lining a baking tray with parchment paper and setting it aside.
-Preheat the oven to 375 degrees Fahrenheit or approximately 190 degrees Celsius.
+- Line a baking tray with parchment paper and preheat the oven to 375°F (190°C).

 Tamara Johnson